-5 The process for the progressive relaxation of the day-ahead balance obligation is described in the T&C BRP.
-BRPs can take open positions in the day-ahead timeframe not exceeding a certain percentage of the size of their portfolio (i.e., the so-called Maximum Authorised Relative Day-Ahead Imbalance).
-This Maximum Authorised Relative Day-Ahead Imbalance).
-This Maximum Authorised Relative Day-Ahead Imbalance is published on the Elia website.
-6 It must be noted that the study does not assess the design and evolutions related to the submission of MW Schedules by the SA.
+8 The process for the progressive relaxation of the day-ahead balance obligation is described in the T&C BRP.
+BRPs can take open positions in the day-ahead timeframe not exceeding a certain percentage of the size of their portfolio (i.e., the so-called Maximum Authorized Relative Day-Ahead Imbalance).
+This Maximum Authorized Relative Day-Ahead Imbalance is foreseen to be gradually increased, and the applicable value is published on the Elia website.

+9 It must be noted that the study does not assess the design and evolutions related to the submission of MW Schedules by the SA.
 Possible future evolutions of the design for the submission of MW Schedules are to be discussed as part of the iCAROS project.